Mabank High School

 Mabank High School is a public high school located in the city of Mabank, Texas, United States and classified as a 4A school by the University Interscholastic League (UIL).
 It is a part of the Mabank Independent School District located in central Kaufman County.
-In addition to the city of Mabank, the school serves southeast Kaufman, southwest Van Zandt, and northwest Henderson counties, including the community of Gun Barrel City and parts of Seven Points.In 2013, the school was rated "Met Standard" by the Texas Education Agency.
+In addition to the city of Mabank, the school serves southeast Kaufman, southwest Van Zandt, and northwest Henderson counties, including the community of Gun Barrel City and parts of Seven Points.
+In 2022–23, the school was rated by the Texas Education Agency as follows: 86 (B) overall, 83 (B) for Student Achievement, 85 (B) for School Progress, and 88 (B) for Closing the Gaps.
+It also was designated with distinction in Academic Achievement in Mathematics and Top 25%: Comparative Closing the Gaps.